cwise24/snopsy/docs/module2/7_reset.rst

 ``This is line two``

-   And now let's save ``:wq`` our file with the new changes, then add to staging and commit
+   And now let's save our file with the new changes, then add to staging and commit

 .. code ::

    :wq